◂ home

 The three tiers

-A store holds three tiers, in this order:
+A store holds three tiers, each a derivation of the one above:

-inputsstorage tierretrieval scopecodedocs · pdfstranscriptsupload<store>/_corpus/filesystem · per storedurable · foldered · deduped by sha256retrievecorpus treeoperator · file browserfile ingestconversation pastesession bulk-addaddengram_raw_memorieschroma collectionchunks · origin_kind · session-groupedretrievesimilarity-onlyengram_expand_raw · on demandoperator writeagent writewriteengram_drawerschroma collectionsignature · memory_type · pin_status · salienceretrieve6-signal scoredchroma + fts5 hybridingestchunker dispatch · by typeauthoringsonnet 4.6 · low effortstructural boundaryno direct path · files → raw → drawers only
+inputsstorage tierretrieval scopecodedocs · pdfstranscriptsupload<store>/_corpus/filesystem · per storedurable · foldered · deduped by sha256retrievecorpus treeoperator · file browserfile ingestconversation pastesession bulk-addaddengram_raw_memorieschroma collectionchunks · origin_kind · session-groupedretrievesimilarity-onlyengram_expand_raw · on demandoperator writeagent writewriteengram_drawerschroma collectionsignature · memory_type · pin_status · salienceretrieve6-signal scoredchroma + fts5 hybridingestchunker dispatch · by typeauthoringper-store provider · promptstructural boundaryno direct path · files → raw → drawers only

 // corpus flow — files (durable) · raw (unframed) · drawers (scored)